 Once a detailed plan is drafted, the technology strategy should be aligned with the organization’s technical architecture.
 The organization’s long-term technology strategy will not be realized if the underlining IT infrastructure cannot support it.

 Ensure an architecture roadmap is developed because it is critical to successfully executing the technology strategy.
 The architecture roadmap will provide a technical perspective on the maturity of existing applications and hardware infrastructure.
 It should consider when software and hardware might reach end of life, as this will be a factor on the timeline of implementing new technologies.

 3. Prioritize Initiative Strategically – Next it is important to prioritize technology initiatives strategically.
 No matter what the size of an organization, there are usually never enough resources and funding to meet every demand.
-Ad-hoc projects will pop-up during the strategy planning process, and each business function within the organization will have their own “special projects”.
+Ad-hoc projects will pop-up during the technology strategic planning process, and each business function within the organization will have their own “special projects”.
 It is thus important to make strategic choices in the allocation of resources to achieve planned end results and organizational objectives.

 4. Sell Strategy to Organization – The final step is to go out and sell the new technology strategy to the organization.
 This step requires a comprehensive plan as to how the strategy is going to be shared with leadership, executives, and staff, including engagement, communication, and messaging.
 This process will require repetition to ensure all functions within the organization are on the same page on the overall timetable of the Technology Strategy.
 Once this has been achieved, Technology Strategy is ready for execution.

 Benefits of Developing a Technology Strategy and Framework